 Discuss the following with your faculty members as well as the study abroad and career center staff members:

-- The skills or proficiencies you hope to acquire or enhance while abroad
+- The skills you hope to acquire or enhance while abroad

 - The study abroad program start and end dates and how they align with searching for internships and jobs as well as applying to graduate school

 - What you hope to gain from your international experience

 - Whether to focus solely on academics or build in volunteer or internship experience as well

 - How an international experience can make you stand out

 - How international experience fits with who you are personally and professionally

 - Opportunities to use and develop your strengths abroad